kTz1/kTz1/README.md

 ###

-⦿ Self-taught web developer passionate about modern, scalable, and user-friendly applications.
+⦿ Self-taught web developer passionate about modern, scalable, and user-friendly applications.<br>
-⦿ Experienced with React, Next.js, TypeScript, Tailwind CSS, and other modern tools.
+⦿ Experienced with React, Next.js, TypeScript, Tailwind CSS, and other modern tools.<br>
-⦿ Focused on writing clean, performant, and maintainable code.
+⦿ Focused on writing clean, performant, and maintainable code.<br>
-⦿ Enthusiastic about intuitive UI/UX and thoughtful digital experiences.
+⦿ Enthusiastic about intuitive UI/UX and thoughtful digital experiences.<br>
-⦿ Committed to continuous learning and improving through new technologies and best practices.
+⦿ Committed to continuous learning and improving through new technologies and best practices.<br>

 ###